[Moderate revision–posted 6/1/18 (replaces 10/1/14 edition)]

-Texas Tech Human Resources receives regular reports identifying individuals who are not enrolled, but are employed in positions requiring Texas Tech student status.
-Departments will be notified to initiate an ePAF to change the appointment to a staff position with any applicable benefits or separate the person from employment.
+It is the employing department's responsibility to routinely monitor student's school schedules to identify individuals who are not enrolled, but are employed in positions requiring Texas Tech student status.
+Departments should initiate an ePAF to change the appointment to a staff position with any applicable benefits or separate the person from employment.

 e.
 Federal Work-Study

 The Financial Aid Office is responsible for supervision of all aspects of student employment involving recipients of Federal Work-Study through Financial Aid programs.
 The Financial Aid Office is responsible for:

 (1) Certifying eligibility of Federal Work-Study recipients for on-campus employment;